StacyCash/blog-posts/general/time-off/time-off.md

 You see in the pool I have no distractions.
 I'm in the moment.

-I'm not being distracted byt the world around me.
+I'm not being distracted by the world around me.
 I'm not looking into the kitchen wondering if I should be cooking yet.
 I'm not being distracted by the programs being watched by others on TV.

 I'm just in the pool, reading.